surzerker/rwkmulti/README.md

 ## Important Notes

 - **We now use `rwkmulti-latest.pyw` as the main script.**
 - **Use the latest version of Firefox:** A bug in older Firefox versions causes pages to scroll when keys are sent.
-Updating Firefox resolves this issue.
+Updating Firefox resolves this.
 - **Windows 11 Users:** You typically do **not** need to install GeckoDriver separately, as Selenium integrates directly with Firefox.

 ## What's New